jcwang123/BA-Transformer/README.md

 ## Usage

-1.First, you can download the dataset from [ISIC](https://www.isic-archive.com/) challenge.
+1. First, you can download the dataset from [ISIC](https://www.isic-archive.com/) challenge.

-2.Second, for pre-processing the dataset, you can run:
+2. Second, for pre-processing the dataset, you can run:

 ```bash
 $ python src/resize.py